- 1. Why should you offer partial payments/deposits?

-Offering Shopify deposit payments allow the store to charge a portion of the sale up-front, basically customers are required to pay a portion of the cost of the goods/services to secure the pre-order.
+Offering Shopify deposit payments as an option allows the store to charge a portion of the sale up-front, basically the customer pays a required partial payment of the cost of the goods/services they purchase to secure the pre-order.

 1.2 Benefits of deposit based pre-orders